- See the most famous sites of Madrid on a guided walk

 - Visit Toledo, a historic city that was once the capital of Old Spain

-- Go on a wine tour of La Mancha
+- Taste wine in La Mancha

 - Tour Seville and enjoy local tapas